dpack1/jest-testing-demo/README.md

 This level will help you understand how to control external dependencies using mocks, making your tests more focused and efficient.

-For a more detailed guide, please check the **level-300/README.md** file in the repo.

 ## Additional Resources
 [Jest Documentation](https://archive.jestjs.io/docs/en/22.x/getting-started.html) – The official Jest docs for further reading.